Anniversaries are important for any organization, especially a nonprofit.

 16. Use Videos and Photos

 Like blogs and newsletters, and perhaps even more, videos and photos are great tools for storytelling.
 They also do well on social media.
 If you have the opportunity to do so, invest in professional quality videos for your anniversary campaign.
 If not, you can scale this tactic down to reach a similar goal.
-There are tools that make it easy to pull together photos and videos.
+Some tools make it easy to pull together photos and videos.

 You could even dig up or ask for vintage photos or testimonials from program alumni, which gives you some user-generated content to repurpose.